snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 }
 {% endhighlight %}

-Above configuration will extract all headers from HTTP requests, including cookies and auxiliary headers.
-However, in practice you would probably extract more specific headers.
+This configuration will extract all headers from HTTP requests, including cookies; in practice you would probably extract more specific headers.
 Each extracted header will end up a single derived context following the JSON Schema [org.ietf/http_header/jsonschema/1-0-0][header-schema].

 Please note that this enrichment only works with events recorded by the Scala Stream Collector - the CloudFront and Clojure Collectors do not capture HTTP headers.

-You can find out more about [HTTP Header Extractor Enrichment][hhe-enrichment] on its dedicated page on Snowplow wiki.
+You can find out more on the [HTTP Header Extractor Enrichment][hhe-enrichment] page on the Snowplow wiki.

 <h2 id="igluClient">3.
 Iglu client update</h2>